Skip to main content

 Annual report

-A short form (often online) confirming the LLC's basic info — members, address, registered agent.
-Filing fee ranges from $0 (Ohio, Texas under $1.23M revenue) to $500+ (Massachusetts).
+A short form (often filed online) confirming the LLC's basic info — members, address, registered agent.
+Filing fees range from $0 in some states to several hundred dollars in others.

 Biennial report

-Same as annual but filed every 2 years.
-New York, California's Statement of Information, and a handful of others use this cycle.
+Same idea as an annual report but filed every 2 years instead of every year.
+New York, California's Statement of Information, and a handful of other states use this cycle.

 Franchise tax